trilioData/tvk-plugins/docs/target-browser/README.md

         2. In Resource Management, `Backup Plans` tab will be selected by default.
         3. Click on `Targets` tab.
         4. Look for the required target name in the list and ensure that in `Browsing` column toggle is `Enabled` for that target.
   4. TVK's web-backend service should be up and running.

-  **Supported OS and Architectures**:
+**Supported OS and Architectures:**

-  OS:
+- linux/amd64
-  - Linux
+- linux/x86
-  - darwin
+- linux/arm
-  - Windows
+- linux/arm64

-  Arch:
+- darwin/amd64
-  - amd64
+- darwin/arm64
-  - x86
+- windows/amd64

 ## Installation, Upgrade, Removal of Plugins:

   - Add TVK custom plugin index of krew: